Executive Summary

 Why “any job” thinking is misleading

 Many workers fear that if they can do any form of work, they will not qualify.
-This oversimplification causes unnecessary worry.
+This misunderstanding often creates unnecessary anxiety because disability definitions may evaluate realistic employability, transferable skills, and comparable earning capacity rather than theoretical ability to perform unrelated work.

 Eligibility assessments typically consider: